planetarypy/TC/Procedures/Affiliated-Package-Review-Process.md

 of governance documents, that's fine!
 The PlanetaryPy Project's governance models (consensus seeking, code of conduct, etc.) automatically apply to your project.
-If you want something different, be sure to include it in your pacakge.
+If you want something different, be sure to include it in your package.

 *If accepted with all green:*